epintos/nft-game-smart-contract/README.md

 ## NFT Game Solidity Smart Contract

-Developed a smart contract to simulate a basic game using NFTs

 This is a practice project where I explore and experiment with various Solidity concepts.
 The idea is inspired by an older project on [buildspace](https://buildspace.so/).

+Developed a smart contract to simulate a basic game using NFTs.
+- User can mint certain characters with abilities.
+- User can attack a boss.
+The boss is unique and doesn't revive (for now).
+- The attack damage is calculated randomly using Chainlink VRF.

 ## Usage